The future of hardware validation: closing the gap

 Peer review, while manual, provides value that automated tools do not.
 A fresh pair of eyes catches things the original designer's familiarity blindness obscures.
 Many teams have developed structured review checklists and formal design review gates that measurably improve quality.

 What remains unaddressed is systematic verification that bridges these capabilities: automated confirmation that component specifications are compatible across the full design, and that circuit behavior meets design intent across the full range of operating conditions.
-This is a compound gap at the intersection of spec compatibility and behavioral verification that neither DRC, sporadic simulation, nor manual review reliably covers.
+This is the compound gap at the intersection of spec compatibility and behavioral verification that neither DRC, sporadic simulation, nor manual review reliably covers.

 The gap has persisted not because the industry lacks awareness but because closing it requires solving a hard problem.
 Checking more rules or running more simulations is not sufficient.
 The challenge is knowing what to check and what to simulate across a design of arbitrary complexity, without requiring the engineer to specify every question manually.